VP, Chief Information Security Officer

-Ragulan is the Vice President of IT Shared Services and Head of Cyber Security at Sobeys, a national grocery retailer in Canada serving the food shopping needs of Canadians with more than 1,500 stores in 10 provinces.
+Ragulan is the VP, Chief Information Security Officer at Sobeys, a national grocery retailer in Canada serving the food shopping needs of Canadians with more than 1,500 stores in 10 provinces.
 Ragulan is a seasoned cybersecurity, IT, and telecom executive and business partner with a track record of thought leadership and transformation of complex, diverse portfolios.
 Prior to Sobeys, Ragulan worked at Telus for 13 years and Qualcomm (in San Diego) for nine years.

 Learn more about leaders in the Toronto CISO community here.